andreww/fox/DoX/FoX_wcml.md

 Output a set of eigenvalues and eigenvectors

-####Common arguments
+##Common arguments

 All `cmlAdd` and `cmlStart` routines take the following set of optional arguments:

 * `id`: Unique identifying string for element.
-(Uniqueness is not enforce, though duplicated ids on output are usually an error and may cause later problems)
+(Uniqueness is not enforced, though duplicated ids on output are usually an error and may cause later problems)
 * `title`: Human-readable title of element for display purposes
 * `dictRef`: reference to disambiguate element.
 Should be a QName; a namespaced string.
 An actual dictionary entry may or may not exist.
 It is not an error for it not to.
 * `convention`: convention by which the element is to be read.
 (The wording of the definitions for `convention` is deliberately loose.)